tf664/Test-MCP-Server/README.md

+# Fox Test MCP Server

+This repo includes a MCP server regarding fox facts.
+It was created a part of a research task regarding MCP server in an enterprise CAQ-software.

+## Usage

 - Usage in VSCode Github Copilot

     Inside this workspace folder, also create `mcp.json` .
 Which tells Github Copilot that inside this repo this MCP server will be used.
 One can also stop and restart the server in `mcp.json` manually